The Institute’s Weekly Brief

 About

-What Horizon Searchlight does
+What HSI Searchlight does

-Horizon Searchlight is HSI's editorial voice.
+Searchlight is HSI's editorial voice.
 Each issue draws a single tight thread, often grounded in a recent regulatory move, market signal, or institutional decision.
 The goal is not breadth.
 The goal is to surface one thing that matters and make sense of it.

 Every issue is grounded in HSI's four pillars — Responsible AI, Human Performance, Planetary Futures, and Governance & Diplomacy — and contributes to the Institute's wider research record.
 The strongest signals migrate into Research Briefs and Horizon Scans for fuller treatment.

-Horizon Searchlight is editorially independent.
+HSI Searchlight is editorially independent.
 Patrons and partners support HSI's mission but do not direct editorial judgment, review issues prior to publication, or receive editorial input.

 Editorial Masthead

-The team behind Horizon Searchlight
+The team behind HSI Searchlight

 Editor-in-Chief